-Registration in thesis/dissertation research hours for on-campus or in absentia students, after the completion of the required coursework, is required.
+Registration in thesis/dissertation research hours is required for all students completing a thesis or dissertation, after completion of the required coursework.
 The student must obtain approval by the advisor/or director of research and submit it to the Graduate Student Services Office registration authorizer prior to registration.
 This registration typically occurs after the course work is completed and before the time limits are reached.